Vitalis of Savigny: Biography

-Early life and work as chaplan
+Early life and work as chaplain

-He was born in Normandy at Tierceville near Bayeux about 1060–5 in a family not belonging to the nobility.
-His parents were Regefredus (Rainfredus) and Rohardis (Rohes) and he had a least one sister, Adeline, and a brother called Osbert who would later also become a monk.
-We know nothing of his early years; it is possible that he first went to the Benedictine monastery of Grestain, the family monastery of the local noble family of Conteville, before possibly studying in Bayeux or Liège.
+He was born in Normandy at Tierceville near Bayeux about 1060–65 in a family not belonging to the nobility.
+His parents were Regefredus (Rainfredus) and Rohardis (Rohes) and he had at least one sister, Adeline, and a brother called Osbert who later also became a monk.
+Nothing is known of his early years; it is possible that he first went to the Benedictine monastery of Grestain, the family monastery of the local noble family of Conteville, before possibly studying in Bayeux or Liège.
 After ordination he pursued advanced studies before becoming chaplain to Duke William the Conqueror's brother, Robert of Mortain (died 1090).

-The Vita of Vitalis, tells of Robert beating his wife and Vitalis, intervening, threatened to end the marriage if Robert did not repent.
-In yet another entry Vital leaves Robert's service abruptly and after being escorted back to him, Robert begged for Vital's pardon for his actions.
+The Vita (biography) of Vitalis tells that Robert was beating his wife, but Vitalis intervened and threatened to end the marriage if Robert did not repent.
+In another entry, Vitalis leaves Robert's service abruptly, and after being escorted back to him, Robert begs for Vitalis' pardon for his actions.

 Vitalis gained the respect and confidence of Robert, who bestowed upon him a canonry in the collegiate church of Saint Evroul at Mortain, which he had founded in 1082.